RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

   struct node* next;	// generic address	space pointer } ;

-Note: The OpenCL 2.0 spec itself shows most built-in functions that accept pointer arguments as accepting generic pointer arguments.
+..note:: The OpenCL 2.0 spec itself shows most built-in functions that accept pointer arguments as accepting generic pointer arguments.

 AMD APP SDK example
 ********************

 In the AMD APP SDK sample, addMul2d is a generic function that uses generic address spaces for its operands.
-The fNoteunction computes the convolution sum of two vectors.
+The function computes the convolution sum of two vectors.
 Two kernels compute the convolution: one uses data in the global address space (convolution2DUsingGlobal); the other uses the local address space (sepiaToning2DUsingLocal).
 The use of a single function improves the readability of the source.

 ::